Bridge Project

 The following demonstration video shows how the emotion classification MATLAB GUI works.

-The Noise-resilient BaNa Pitch Detection Algorithm
+The Noise-resilient BaNa Fundamental Frequency (F0) Detection

 • clean speech